tensorflow/compression/docs/api_docs/python/tfc/ContinuousBatchedEntropyModel.md

   quantized bottleneck tensor.
 Continue processing the tensor on the receiving side.

-Entropy models which contain range coding tables (i.e. with `compression=True`) can be instantiated in three ways:

-- By providing a continuous "prior" distribution object.
-The range coding tables are then derived from that continuous distribution.
-- From a config as returned by `get_config`, followed by a call to `set_weights`.
-This implements the Keras serialization protocol.
-In this case, the initializer creates empty state variables for the range coding tables, which are then filled by `set_weights`.
-As a consequence, this method requires `stateless=False`.
-- In a more low-level way, by directly providing the range coding tables to `__init__`, for use cases where the Keras protocol can't be used (e.g., when the entropy model must not create variables).

 This class assumes that all scalar elements of the encoded tensor are statistically independent, and that the parameters of their scalar distributions do not depend on data.
 The innermost dimensions of the